 What is your greatest challenge when it comes to healthy eating?

 I hear from my clients very often, that one of the biggest obstacles they face when they transition to the ketogenic diet, is social pressure.
-Especially if this diet is not widely known or accepted, like the Paleolithic-Ketogenic DIet (PKD).
+It can be even more difficult when the diet is not widely known or accepted, and is labeled as "restrictive", like the Paleolithic-Ketogenic Diet (PKD).

 The most typical excuses of slipping up on the diet are birthday parties, lunch invitations, family meals and dinner parties with colleagues and friends.